zouhangwithsweet/vue-components-lib-seed/README.md

 ### Docs deploy

 Here is a git [action](./.github/workflows/build.yml).
-When you push the code to the `master`, the document will be automatically deployed on `gh-pages`.
+When you push the code to the `master` branch, the document will be automatically deployed on `gh-pages` branch.
-Then you can set the Github Pages benefited from the `gh-pages` branch.
+Then you can set the Github Pages's source on the `gh-pages` branch.

 ### Use demo code in doc